-Entity Description sentiment/positive/fre A French phrase that expresses a positive statement.
-Supports the TOPIC and SENTIMENT components. sentiment/negative/fre A French phrase that expresses a negative statement.
-Supports the TOPIC and SENTIMENT components. sentiment/fre A positive or negative phrase in French.
+Description A French phrase that expresses a positive statement.
+Supports the TOPIC and SENTIMENT components.
+A French phrase that expresses a negative statement.
+Supports the TOPIC and SENTIMENT components.
+A positive or negative phrase in French.
 This entity adds a POSITIVE or NEGATIVE component wrapper to an empty string after the match.
 You can use this component to determine the sentiment of the phrase.
 Use this entity when faster performance is desirable.
-Micro Focus recommends that you configure Eduction to allow all duplicates, and set TangibleCharacters to :;@# .

-sentiment_ger.ecr and sentiment_get_lite.ecr
+Micro Focus recommends that you configure Eduction to allow all duplicates, and set TangibleCharacters sentiment_ger.ecr and sentiment_get_lite.ecr

 Entity Description sentiment/positive/ger A German phrase that expresses a positive statement.
-Supports the TOPIC and SENTIMENT components. sentiment/negative/ger A German phrase that expresses a negative
+Supports the TOPIC and SENTIMENT components. sentiment/negative/ger A German phrase that expresses a negative statement.

-Entity Description statement.
 Supports the TOPIC and SENTIMENT components. sentiment/ger A positive or negative phrase in German.
 This entity adds a POSITIVE or NEGATIVE component wrapper to an empty string after the match.
 You can use this component to determine the sentiment of the phrase.
 Use this entity when faster performance is desirable.
 Micro Focus recommends that you configure Eduction to allow all duplicates, and set TangibleCharacters to :;@#.